oleganza/Coder/README.txt

 coder.rb - NSCoding-inspired library for encoding ruby object graphs.
 Also includes JSCoder - encoder which decodes objects into a javascript function.
+See the examples in the bottom of the file.
+Or simply run it.

 Author: Oleg Andreev <oleganza@gmail.com>
 Updated: October 10, 2010